-In general, diagnostic testing can be viewed as the logical continuation of the screening indication, with the goal of identifying a suspected disease.
-Selected tests are usually diagnostic, esoteric, sophisticated and expensive, often confirmatory.
+In general, diagnostic testing can be viewed as the logical continuation of the screening indication with the goal of identifying the suspected disease.
+Selected tests are usually diagnostic, esoteric, sophisticated, expensive, and often diagnostically confirmatory.

 Disease Management Testing Indication

-The management testing indication, also known as “follow up testing”, applies to tests used to monitor the treatment and management of a disease.
-Included tests are necessary to monitor disease progression, effects of therapy, disease or therapy-related side effects, development of complications, or disease prognosis and prediction.
-These test can be specific, follow-up tests or monitoring.
+The disease management testing indication also known as “follow up testing” applies to tests used to monitor the treatment and management of disease.

 To see listed tests under the disease management indication, click on the disease management indication to expand.
 The system will show the list of tests under this indication.